droglenc/NCMTH207/resources/Syllabus-Current.md

 </table>
 </form>

-My philosophies for the grading percentages are as follow:

-- *Engagement*: Attending class is important as this is a time to get your questions answered and hear explanations of important concepts and class announcements.
-However, engagement also includes paying attention and working through the entire class period as described below.
-The percentage is fairly low however so that missing a class is not too onerous a penalty.
-- *Preparation Guides*: Success in this course is predicated on your preparing for material prior to class and then applying what you learned, or asking questions, during class.
-This percentage and the grading process described previously acknowledges your effort for this work.
-- *Module Assignments*: Statistics is best learned with practice.
-In this class practice is your work on module assignments.
-The percentage for this assessment is intermediate to "give you credit" for this work and to motivate you do do well on the assignments, but to not incur a deep penalty if your work is not perfectly correct as these are the first chances you will have to apply your developing skills and knowledge.
-- *Capstone Assignment*: This assignment will focus on larger concepts, applications, and interpretations (rather than specific details) from throughout the semester.
-I will provide you with an explicit study guide approximately one week before the assignment is due.
-It is worth a higher percentage as this will assess your overall development of skills and concepts from the course.

 Your letter grade will be assigned from your overall percentage (rounded to a whole number) and the table below.